sam-goldman-zz/optimism-nft-bridge/tutorials/l2-custom-erc721/README.md

-# Consolidating NFTs from a Standard Contract into a single Custom contract
+# Consolidating NFTs from a Standard Contract into a Custom contract

 This tutorial will show you how to consolidate NFTs that already exist in an [L2 Standard ERC721](https://github.com/sam-goldman/optimism-nft-bridge/blob/main/contracts/standards/L2StandardERC721.sol) into an [L2 Custom ERC721](https://github.com/sam-goldman/optimism-nft-bridge/blob/main/contracts/tutorials/l2-custom-erc721/L2CustomERC721.sol).
 It works in the following way: